twgrodd/gen1recomp-Mod-Gen2-HM-Anywhere/DIFFERENCES.md

-# Differences from vanilla Gold / Silver
+# Differences from vanilla Gen 2

 HM Anywhere changes one gameplay rule: